 - Oklahoma Sooners

-Massive college football programs like Auburn, Florida, Michigan, and Ohio State are just a few other schools trying to land the incredibly talented ball carrier, but even places like Alcorn State and Wyoming have taken their shot and sent him offers.
+Massive college football programs like Auburn, Florida, Michigan, Oklahoma State, Ole Miss, Penn State, Tennessee, Texas A&M, Texas and Washington all made pushes to land the incredibly talented ball carrier, and even places like Alcorn State and Wyoming have taken their shot and sent him offers.

 Please watch the very first 20 seconds of this highlight tape, and you’ll understand EXACTLY why everybody wants Zach Evans on their football team.

-As a junior, Evans helped lead his Houston high school to the Texas 6A Division I State Championship — the school’s second in three years — with a perfect 16-0 record.
-Incredibly, North Shore’s offense averaged 53.4 points per game with quarterback Dematrius Davis Jr. under center, who’s currently the No. 4 dual-threat QB in 2021.
+As a junior, Evans helped lead his Houston high school to the Texas 6A Division I State Championship ? the school’s second in three years ? with a perfect 16-0 record.
+Incredibly, North Shore’s offense averaged 53.4 points per game with quarterback Dematrius Davis Jr. under center, who’s the No. 6 dual-threat QB in 2021.
 Evans might be this team’s biggest name, but Davis’ heroics etched him in high school football history.